ayton-village/website/gardening/content/ayton-show.md

 ##### Photography

-(Maximum size of photograph to be 20 x 25cm)
+(Maximum size of photograph to be 20 x 25cm (8 x 10"))

+To be unframed and unmounted, and taken within the last year

-61. Photograph from your garden
+61. Photograph featuring water
-62. Photograph of a bridge
+62. Photograph of a pet with a funny caption
-63. Photograph of a sunset
+63. Photograph of a local view
 64. A black and white photograph (any subject)

 ##### Art

-(Artwork can be framed or unframed)
+(Artwork must have been completed within the last year, and can be framed, mounted or unframed)

-65. An animal or bird (any medium)
+65. A pencil drawing
 66. Mixed media to include collage (any subject)
-67. A city or townscape (any medium)
+67. A painting of a favourite place (any medium)
 68. A botanical illustration (any medium, any size)

 ##### Craft

-(All items submitted should have been crafted in the last year)
+(All items to have been crafted in the last year)

-69. A crocheted cushion cover
+69. A fabric autumnal wreath
-70. A knitted child's jumper or cardigan
+70. A Christmas card (any medium)
-71. A cross stitched item
-72. An embroidered item
-73. An item of jewellery
+71. An item of jewellery
-74. A small item made of wood
+72. A small item made of wood
-75. A birthday card (any medium)
+73. A pair of knitted fingerless gloves
+74. A patchwork cushion
+75. An embroidered item
-76. A christmas tree decoration (any medium)
+76. A cross stitched item
-77. A lap quilt using scrap fabric (lap quilts are designed to be used when sitting, are smaller than traditional quilts and should measure from 90 x 75cm to 150 x 125cm) (Please note the lap quilts are to be donated to Saltgreens Residential Care Home, Eyemouth)
+77. A knitted or crocheted cot cover size 45 x 41cm, any colour (Please note the cot covers are to be donated to BGH)
 78. An item in any craft not specified above

 ##### Children’s Open Section

 (Open to all children under 18 years.
 Please display age on entry form.)

-79. Collage or applique on the printed picture of a snail or a whale (provided by school or download from website)
+79. Collage or applique on the printed picture of a butterfly or a caterpillar (provided by school or download from website)
 80. Paint or draw on a rock or pebble
 81. Make a home for nature eg. hedgehog house, bug hotel or bird house
 82. Decorate a biscuit or cupcake
 83. Create a model from Lego or other toy bricks
-84. A vase of flowers from your garden
+84. A model made with recycled materials
-85. Draw or paint a garden creature for next year's show (we've had bees, hedgehogs, ladybirds and snails so far)
+85. Draw or paint a garden creature for next year's show (we've had bees, hedgehogs, ladybirds, snails and butterflies so far)
 86. Any other craft not mentioned in the above classes
 87. Art section: